 Among the hundreds of water rides in the Dells, here are 10 you must try… depending on your age, height and level of courage:

-- Quadzilla - A $1 million family mat racer slide at Noah's Ark that stands 47-feet-tall with four lanes each 323-feet long.
-Get this – the lanes are actually braided and twisted together as the rider launches head first into the slide and eventually races head-to-head with the other lanes.
+- Quadzilla - This family mat racer slide at Noah's Ark stands nearly 50 feet tall, with four 323-foot-long lanes.
+Get this – the slides are actually braided and twisted together as the rider launches head first and eventually races with the other lanes.

-- The Point of No Return – An extreme body slide that is 10 stories up, 5 seconds down, at Noah’s Ark.
+- The Point of No Return – An extreme body slide that is ten stories up, 5 seconds down, at Noah’s Ark.

-- Flowrider – An indoor surf machine, at Kalahari Resort.
+- Flowrider – "Hang ten" without even going outside with this indoor surf machine at Kalahari Resort.

-- The Howlin’ Tornado – A four-person tube funnel ride that drops you six stories before splashdown, at Great Wolf Lodge.
+- The Howlin’ Tornado – This four-person tube funnel ride at Great Wolf Lodge drops you six stories before a big splashdown.

-- Halley's Comet Racers – Four water slides where you race headfirst through twists, turns and drops toward the finish line, at Glacier Canyon Lodge at the Wilderness.
+- Halley's Comet Racers – These four water slides allow you to race head-first through twists, turns and drops toward the finish line, at Glacier Canyon Lodge at the Wilderness.

-- The Hurricane – America’s tallest waterslide at 58 feet where you plummet through a dark tunnel before landing in a pool below, at Wilderness Resort.
+- The Hurricane – At a towering 58 feet, The Hurricane sends you plummeting through a dark tunnel before landing in a pool below, at Wilderness Resort.

-So, if extreme plunge slides, tube rides, racing speed slides, bowl drops, water roller coasters, indoor surf machines, massive wave pools, and lazy rivers are the things that get your family going, Wisconsin Dells is ready to be your water park Nirvana.
+So, if extreme slides, tube rides, bowl drops, water roller coasters, indoor surf machines, massive wave pools and lazy rivers are the things that get your family going, Wisconsin Dells is ready to be your water park Nirvana.

-Remember too that the fun just starts at the water parks.
-Wisconsin Dells has loads of family attractions and amusements – exciting duck rides and boat tours along the river, thrilling roller coasters, challenging go-kart tracks, bungee jumping, zip lines, fabulous mini-golf, bumper cars and boats, and oh-so-much more.
+Remember, the fun just starts at the water parks!
+Wisconsin Dells has loads of family attractions and amusements – exciting Army Duck rides and boat tours along the river, bungee jumping, zip lines, fabulous mini-golf and bumper cars.
 You’ll also find a full range of dining options and plenty of places to stay; the Dells has 8,000 hotel rooms – more than any other city in Wisconsin – plus 18 campgrounds with nearly 3,200 campsites.